James Bond 007 (role-playing game): Reception

-Aaron Allston reviewed James Bond 007 in Space Gamer No. 67., writing that "Bond aficionados looking for a decent game will find it here.
+In Space Gamer No. 67, Aaron Allston felt that "Bond aficionados looking for a decent game will find it here.
 Gamemasters for practically any contemporary RPG should look into the Q Manual.
 And the price isn't bad.
 I give the game a qualified recommendation; it's a valid effort, and generally does what it set out to do."

 Nick Davison reviewed James Bond 007 for Imagine magazine, calling it "An excellent game for those primarily interested in role-playing rather than combat.
 It is not recommended for more than three players and is best with less."

 In Issue 83 of Dragon (March 1984), Tracy Hickman praised the game "because it captured, for me, the essence of James Bond."
 He found the writing in the 160-page rulebook "very readable" and lauded "an innovative layout which puts player information and gamemaster clarifications side by side."
 Hickman did find a few errors in the book, but "considering the total package", he found them easy to forgive.
 He concluded by saying, "the game system conveys all the sizzle of 007's world."

 Bob Neville reviewed James Bond 007 for White Dwarf #57, giving it an overall rating of 6 out of 10, and stating that "As a complete system, the 007 game stands up quite well, with a real feeling of belonging to part of the Bond mythos being generated in play."

+Larry DiTillio reviewed James Bond 007 for Different Worlds magazine and stated that "Overall I give 007 the highest marks as a game.
+It is easy and fun to play, and it simulates the Bond films (not the books, as fans know there is a big difference) excellently.
+Players could even play Bond himself with ease, using the stats provided [...]
+Most of all, the designers have instilled the flavor of Bond, the color, the dash, the improbable stunts, and the adventure we expect from the world of Bond.
+Moreover, since it works in a milieu that players can easily relate to, it is more vivid than most spy games on the market.
+Most of all, it is true to its subject, the designers state that it is not created to play hard-edged spy stories in the John Le Carre genre, it is Bond, plain and simple."